Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Drow/Drow-Spider-Sorceress.md

       desc: "20 damage, and the target is weakened (save ends)"
       traits:
           - name: "Limited use"
-            desc: "Once the sorceress hits with darkfire, she can’t use it again until the target saves."
+            desc: "Once the sorceress hits with _darkfire_, she can’t use it again until the target saves."
     - name: "C: Greater malediction of webs +11 vs. PD (up to 2 nearby enemies in a group)"
       desc: "10 damage, and the target is stuck (save ends) and takes 10 damage each time it fails the save"
 traits: